nottelbox/wizard-assistant/README.md

 8. Confirm the round with the green button.
 The points are calculated and saved in the backend.
 An updated version of the dashboard will be delivered.
 9. Repeat steps 3-8 until the final round.

+# Details

+The backend is an express server.
+Register and dashboard pages include html forms, that post inputs to the backend.
+The webpages are EJS-templates located in the "views" folder.
+The register page is prefilled with names to speed up testing.
+The scripts for the frontend and the CSS file is provided in the "public" folder.

 # To Dos and Ideas

 - Limit maximum amount of rounds and give a final view after completing a whole match